 Listening to the ImageJ community, it is clear that:

 - There is substantial demand from developers for a next-generation version of ImageJ with a cleaner, more modular API, so that ImageJ can be leveraged not just as a standalone analysis program, but as a robust, extensible library in a variety of contexts.

 - The ImageJ user community has invested a lot of time and energy to develop complex workflows within ImageJ, and they oppose any change that would break them.
 Thus, any effort to improve the software must maintain compatibility with existing code.

 - Further, any next-generation version of ImageJ must maintain community unity, and not fork the project.
 All components of this project will be developed as upgrades to core ImageJ.

 - The ImageJ community as a whole would substantially benefit from a central effort to organize and serve program code (both the core application and its plugins), keep track of bugs and feature requests, and better leverage external developer contributions.

 For more details, see the presentation from the 2010 ImageJ Conference.

-ImageJ2 received funding in 2010 from the National Institute of General Medical Sciences (NIGMS) through the American Recovery and Reinvestment Act of 2009 NIH Research and Research Infrastructure "Grand Opportunities" Grant, "Hardening" of Biomedical Informatics/Computing Software for Robustness and Dissemination.
+ImageJ2 was initially funded from 2010 through 2012 by the National Institute of General Medical Sciences (NIGMS) through the American Recovery and Reinvestment Act of 2009 NIH Research and Research Infrastructure "Grand Opportunities" Grant, "Hardening" of Biomedical Informatics/Computing Software for Robustness and Dissemination.